https://www.deakin.edu.au/__data/assets/image/0007/549853/31044_master-of-professional-accounting_hero.jpg

 Career outcomes

-With real-world skills and awareness of current trends, you’ll be ready to hit the ground running in your chosen field.
+With real-world skills and awareness of current trends, graduates of the Master of Professional Accounting will be ready to hit the ground running in their chosen field and can seek employment in areas of accounting such as:

 As a qualified accountant, you can choose to work in a range of different settings depending on your skills and preferences, such as: